shoibmalik123/candy/README.md

 # Candy Machine NFT Project

-This is a project by Mohd Framan and i have followed the quicknode docs for creating this project Welcome to the Candy Machine NFT Project README.
+Welcome to the Candy Machine NFT Project README.
 This project is a combination of various components that enable you to generate NFTs, create a frontend using `candy-machine-ui`, and implement a money molder using the `spl-token` library to create your own tokens, which are then configured within Sugar.

 ## Table of Contents